juhasev/sample-ninja-help/panel-settings-actions.md

 > Please note that the project **email notification** - setting must be turned on to receive an email notifications!

 > Email notifications repeat every 4 hours by default unless the problem has been fixed

+### Disabling certain notifications
+If you set any notification threshold to zero it will be disabled.